codegallivant/automated-whatsapp-interview-messenger/readme.md

 notifier: "Janak" # Only rows with MemberNotify column equal to this value will be considered (to split sending messages among people)

-columns: # Enter names of columns in the CSV file
+columns: # Enter names of columns in the sheet
   name: "Full Name"
   whatsapp_number: "WhatsApp Number"
   preference1: "First Preference of Subsystem"